-The Boot Camp is an intense and challenging program that gives the students an opportunity to:
+The Boot Camp is a challenging program that gives students an opportunity to:

 - Understand the relationship between various components of the corporate world (marketing, finance, management, operations, accounting, etc.)

 - Collaborate with a team to develop a solution to a case study and present it to a panel of employers

 - Perform a S.W.O.T. analysis to solve a case study